FloSchuberth/cSEM/cran-comments.md

    them becoming unavailable.
 Move as many as possible to Suggests and use conditionally.

-I checked the dependencies and they are all required.
+I checked the dependencies and all listed packages are required.

 ## Other issues